2022 Houston Astros season

-The 2022 Houston Astros season was the 61st season for the Houston Astros, a Major League Baseball (MLB) franchise located in Houston, Texas, their 58th as the Astros, 10th in both the American League (AL) and AL West division, and 23rd at Minute Maid Park.
-The Astros entered the season as both the defending AL and AL West champions, and they looked to avenge their 2021 World Series loss to the Atlanta Braves in six games.
+The 2022 Houston Astros season was the 61st season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 58th as the Astros, 10th in both the American League (AL) and AL West division, and 23rd at Minute Maid Park.
+The Astros, who entered the season as both the defending AL and AL West champions, looked to avenge their 2021 World Series loss to the Atlanta Braves.

 The collective bargaining agreement (CBA) between MLB and the MLB Players Association (MLBPA) expired on December 1, 2021.
 With no new agreement in place, Commissioner of Baseball Rob Manfred announced a lockout of players the following day.
 On March 10, 2022, MLB and MLBPA agreed to a new CBA, thus ending the lockout.
 Opening Day, originally scheduled for March 31, instead took place on April 7, and a full 162-game season was played.

-Behind Framber Valdez' first Opening Day start, the Astros won for the tenth straight year, which set a modern-day record and tied the Boston Beaneaters (1887–1896) for most consecutive Opening Day victories in major league history.
+Behind Framber Valdez' first Opening Day start, the Astros won for the tenth straight year, which set a modern-day major league record for most consecutive Opening Day victories.
 Manager Dusty Baker reached 2,000 career wins on May 3 with a 4–0 win over the Seattle Mariners, becoming the 12th manager to reach the milestone.
-Two Astros pitchers, Luis García and Phil Maton, each recorded an immaculate inning on June 15, 2022, the first occurrence in major league history of more than one immaculate inning pitched on the same day.
+Two Astros pitchers, Luis García and Phil Maton, recorded an immaculate inning on June 15, 2022, the first occurrence in major league history of more than one immaculate inning pitched on the same day.
 On June 25, three Astros pitchers—Cristian Javier, Héctor Neris and Ryan Pressly—combined to no-hit the New York Yankees for the 14th no-hitter in team history.
 The following day, the hitless streak reached 16 1/3 innings via José Urquidy's 6 1/3 hitless innings, tying an expansion era record..

+The Astros secured a sixth consecutive playoff berth following a 5–0 win against the Oakland Athletics.
+On September 19, they clinched their fifth AL West title in the last six seasons following a 4–0 win against the Tampa Bay Rays.
+With a 106–56 regular season record, the win total represented the second-highest total to date in franchise history—trailing only the 2019 club with 107—and the fifth time the Astros reached at least 100.
+Their AL West title was the 12th division title in franchise history, seventh playoff berth over the previous eight seasons, and 16th playoff appearance overall.